j-a-y-h/react-uniformed/README.md

 </p></div>

-**react-uniformed** is a lightweight library that simplifies the creation of declarative React forms using only React Hooks.
-Additionally, this library will out perform all of the popular React form libraries without adding complexity to your code.
+**react-uniformed** allows you to create declarative React forms using only React Hooks.
+The simplicity of this library removes the pain of remembering another complex React library, allowing you to focus on your app's business logic.
+We built this library with exceptional performance so that you can maintain a great user experience regardless of your application's scale - [try the performance story](https://github.com/j-a-y-h/react-uniformed/tree/develop/stories).

 *You don't have to learn a new framework with a massive API in order to do forms, <u>just use **react-uniformed**</u>*

 ##### Overview
 * ‍️💆🏾‍♂️ Simple API
-* 🐐  Lightweight / Fast / Scalable
 * 🙅🏻‍♀️ Zero dependencies
 * 📜 HTML standard validation
 * 🚀 Controlled & Uncontrolled inputs support